 But when summer comes, all the hellish weather we endured was absolutely worth it.

-This is when living up here becomes actually great.
+This is when living up here becomes actually amazing.

 The midwesterner’s skin finally sheds that rough sandpaper feel from the winter months and it’s back to being moisturized.